-Now these pages numbers can vary a bit, depending on the film story itself.
+Now these pages can_vary a bit, depending on the film story itself.
 But not significantly, for the most part.
 This is, in fact, a valuable paradigm that works.

-And to anyone here who might be thinking, "What a mechanistic way to approach storytelling," I would strongly disagree by emphasizing this point: this paradigm is not a series of rules and regulations and constraints that are imposed arbitrarily on the craft of screenwriting and the craft of feature filmmaking.
+And to anyone here who might be thinking, "What a mechanistic way to approach storytelling," I would strongly disagree by emphasizing this point: This paradigm is not a series of rules and regulations and constraints that are imposed arbitrarily on the craft of screenwriting and the craft of feature filmmaking.
 Rather it is a paradigm that revealed itself, that became self-evident from observations over long periods of time about what film audiences actually respond to.

-For example, if characters and plot are not set up in a timely fashion in Act One, the audience is bored and the film suffers.
-If conflict and plot and character development are not effectively worked out in a timely fashion in Act Two, the same thing.
+For example, if characters and plot are not set up in a timely fashion in Act I, the audience is bored and the film suffers.
+If conflict and plot and character development are not effectively worked out in a timely fashion in Act II, the same thing.

-So I would argue, to borrow Reich's terminology, that this paradigm reflects a functional approach and not a mechanistic one.
+So I would argue-to borrow Reich's terminology-that this paradigm reflects a functional approach and not a mechanistic one.
 Because, as I said, it is based on observations over long periods of time, and consequently can be a very valuable tool.
-And within this paradigm, there are endless opportunities for creative flexibility, variation and innovation in terms of plot, characters, dialogue and visuals.
+And within this paradigm, there are endless opportunities for creative flexibility, variation, and innovation in terms of plot, characters, dialogue, and visuals.
 Just as in music we see an infinite number of possibilities from a relatively small collection of musical notes.

-So my challenge, obviously, was how to outline and structure a film story about Reich within this paradigm.
-Which brought me to my first creative dilemma: "Did I feel that I could tell a good film story about Reich in just two hours?
-Was two hours sufficient time to do justice to Reich's life and work?
+So my challenge, obviously, was "How to outline and structure a film story about Reich within this paradigm."
+Which brought me to my first creative dilemma:

+- Did I feel I could tell a good film story about Reich in just two hours? - Was two hours sufficient time to do justice to Reich's life and work?

-And my answer almost immediately was "No." For me, two hours was not long enough to tell the film story that I wanted to tell.
-And there were several reasons for this.
+And my answer almost immediately was "No." For me, two hours was not long enough to tell the film story that I wanted to tell."
+And there were several reasons for this:

-First, ever since I started reading Reich's books, certain episodes in his life would leap off the pages as movie scenes, as potentially great cinema.
+First, ever since I started reading Reich's books, certain episodes in his life would leap off the pages as movie scenes...as potentially great cinema.
+For example:

-For example, Reich in one of his hygiene clinics in Europe, attending to the emotional and practical needs of working-class people is a unique movie scene.
-Reich speaking in front of hundreds of people in his Sex-Pol organization in Europe is a movie scene.
-Reich at the Berlin train station, dressed as a tourist on a ski holiday to flee Germany when Hitler consolidates his power, is a movie scene.
-The bio-electrical experiments in Oslo, the discovery of orgone energy in bion cultures, Reich meeting with Einstein-one of the most famous personalities of the 20th century-these are all movie scenes.
+- Reich in one of his hygiene clinics in Europe, attending to the emotional and practical needs of working-class people is a unique movie scene. - Reich speaking in front of hundreds of people in his Sex-Pol organization in Europe is a movie scene - Reich at the Berlin train station-dressed as a tourist on a ski holiday to escape from the Nazis after Hitler takes power-is a movie scene... - The bio-electrical experiments in Oslo... - The discovery of orgone energy radiation in bion cultures... - Reich meeting with Albert Einstein-one of the most famous personalities of the 20th century-these are all movie scenes.

 And we're only up to January 1941.
-We still have 16 years left to go in man's life.
-Reich treating terminal cancer patients with the orgone energy accumulator, the FBI arresting Reich as an enemy alien at 2:00 a.m. and taking him out to Ellis Island, discovering a motor force in orgone energy, the Oranur Experiment, Reich's weather experiments with the cloudbuster, a U.S. marshal arriving at Orgonon to serve Reich with a Complaint for Injunction, the government-ordered burning of Reich's literature at Orgonon and in New York City-these are all movie scenes.
+We still have 16 years left to go in this man's life.

+- Reich treating terminal cancer patients with the organe energy accumulator... - The FBI arresting Reich as an enemy alien at 2:00 a.m. and taking him out to Ellis Island... - Discovering a motor force in orgone energy... - The Oranur Experiment.... - Reich's weather experiments with the cloudbuster... - A U.S. Marshall arriving at Orgonon to serve Reich with a Complaint for Injunction... - The government-ordered burning of Reich's literature at Orgonon and in New York City...

+These are all movie scenes.
 So instinctively two hours didn't seem sufficient.